charles9n/bert-sklearn/README.md

 |BERT base(leaderboard) |84.6/83.4  | 89.2 | 90.1 | 93.5 | 52.1 | 87.1  | 84.8 | 66.4 |
 | bert-sklearn  |83.7/83.9| 90.2 |88.6 |92.32 |58.1| 89.7 |86.8 | 64.6 |

-Individual runs can be found can be found [here](https://github.com/charles9n/bert-sklearn/tree/master/glue_examples).
+Individual task demos can be found can be found [here](https://github.com/charles9n/bert-sklearn/tree/master/glue_examples).

-## Other examples
+## other examples
 See [IMDb](https://github.com/charles9n/bert-sklearn/blob/master/other_examples/IMDb.ipynb) for a demo on the Internet Movie Database review sentiment task.

 ## installation